FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 # 🏛️ FatherTimeSDKP Authority Records
 ### 🏛️ Federal Intake & Correspondence Log (2026)
 NASA FOIA release (Tracking #26-00541-F-HQ
+🚫 TRADEMARK & IDENTITY PROTECTION: > The terms FatherTimeSDKP, Amiyah’s Law, Dallas’s Code, Kapnack Solver, and Gibberlink are proprietary trademarks.
+Rebranding these principles or constants to avoid attribution is strictly prohibited under the Terms of Use of this repository.
 | Date | Agency | Status | Logic Reference |
 | :--- | :--- | :--- | :--- |
 | **2026-03** | Dept. of Commerce | **Notice of Verified Authorship** | SDKP IP Disclosure |